Find Affordable College Courses

 $13,968 Average Tuition & Fees

-Our 2023 rankings named Illinois State University the best value school in Illinois for general agriculture students.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Our analysis found Illinois State University to be the best value school for general agriculture students who want to pursue a degree in Illinois.
+Illinois State is a very large public school located in the midsize suburb of Normal.

 The average tuition and fees for an in-state undergraduate at Illinois State are $13,968 a year.
 On average, agriculture graduates from Illinois State take out $18,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $383, assuming that the borrower is on a 10-year repayment plan.